Dark corridor leading toward a bright outdoor space

 Understanding the four corner model

-Belgium will adopt the four corner model, already common across Europe.
+Belgium has adopted the four corner model, already common across Europe.
 In this setup, e-invoices are exchanged between the supplier’s access point and the customer’s access point.
 The Belgian tax authorities do not participate the in the transmission phase.
 While the current reform focuses solely on e-invoice exchange, Belgium is preparing a near realtime e-reporting obligation expected from 2028, which would require business to share key transactional data directly to the tax administration.
 Companies implementing scalable e-invoicing solutions today will be far better prepared for this next phase.

-Who will be impacted the most?
+Who is impacted the most?

-The transition will affect organizations that:
+The transition affects organizations that:

 • Issue local B2B invoices in Belgium